 Originator Address

 The field Address Specification possible views whether the scheme supports address data.
-The field Originator Address specifies whether the address data of the originator, which was stored in the NCPE Payments Export Setup, should be written to the payment file.
+The field Originator Address specifies whether the address data of the originator, which was stored in the NCP Exports Setup, should be written to the payment file.

 Recipient Address